The Hawks’ Charitable Trust

 Donating to the Trust

-Members of the Club who would like to learn more about the policies of the Charitable Trust, or would like to contribute a sum, large or small, via gift or legacy, to the Endowment should contact Andrew Muston, who replaced the long-serving Chris Pratt as the Hawks’ Company Secretary in 2017.
+Members of the Club who would like to learn more about the policies of the Charitable Trust, or would like to contribute a sum, large or small, via gift or legacy, to the Endowment should contact Andrew Muston, the Hawks’ Company Secretary.

 It is certainly a very worthwhile cause and because it is a registered charity (No. 1052904), the Chancellor of the Exchequer adds to every donation made by Gift Aid and subtracts legacies from estates before inheritance tax.